andreaferretti/factor-tutorial/README.md

 Nevertheless, there are certain patterns of use that are better abstracted away into their own words.
 For instance, say we want to define a word to determine whether a given number `n` is prime.
 A simple algorithm would be to test each number from `2` to the square root of `n` and see whether it is a divisor of `n`.

-This immediately shows that `n` is used in two places: as an upper bound for the sequence, and as the number to test for division.
+This immediately shows that `n` is used in two places: as an upper bound for the sequence, and as the number to test for divisibility.
 The word `bi` applies two different quotations to an element on the stack, and this is precisely what we need.
 For instance `5 [ 2 * ] [ 3 + ] bi` yields

     10
     8